 Vent Cleanup or CPU Fan Cleanup

-This means you need to check all of the vents on your laptop at least once a month to ensure that they are clear and not blocked.
-Be sure you do not push anything into the air vents and CPU Fan inside your PC ; the safest way to clean these vents or CPU Fan typically is using a simple can of air that can be purchased at most computer supply stores or from us too.
+It is important to check all of the vents on your laptop at least once a month.
+This is to ensure that nothing is blocked.
+Make sure you do not push anything into the air vents or/and the CPU fan inside your PC; the safest method to clean these vents or CPU fan is to use a simple can of air that can be purchased at most computer supply stores and from us too.

 Checking of fan regularly

-If your fan is not working correctly you could experience some huge problems with your laptop overheating, which can cause problems with your LCD/LED, memory or even the Motherboard.
-To avoid this problem you need to make sure that the fan is working properly.
+If your fan is not working properly, you could experience some massive problems with your laptop overheating, which can result with your LCD/LED, memory or even the Motherboard not working.
+To avoid this problem you need to ensure that the fan is working properly.

 Avoiding soft spots

-This is a problem that is quite common for many people, if you are just sitting around on the couch you might prop your laptop up on a pillow on your lap.
+This is quite a common problem for many people.
+If you are just sitting around on the couch, you might prop your laptop up on a pillow or your lap.
 This may seem like a great idea but it can cause a huge problem since it can significantly restrict the airflow to fans and vents causing your laptop to heat up significantly.